jbisbee1/DS1000_F2024/README.md

 Don’t forget to download the related app, which is called Pulse, to your phone and set it to alert you if there are new content or announcements for the course.

 ### Campuswire
 I have set up a Campuswire workspace for our use this semester to help us better communicate with each other and the TAs.
-You will need to create an account and join our workspace by following [this link](https://campuswire.com/c/G0D071C4A).
-You are encouraged to adopt these [Slack etiquette tips](https://slack.com/blog/collaboration/etiquette-tips-in-slack).
+You will need to create an account and join our workspace by following [this link](https://campuswire.com/p/GB59CA361). **The secret PIN can be found on the first announcement on Brightspace.** You are encouraged to adopt these [Slack etiquette tips](https://slack.com/blog/collaboration/etiquette-tips-in-slack).

 Here is the list of channels you should see upon joining the Campuswire workspace: